donishadsmith/neurocaps/docs/introduction.rst

 - Utilities:

   - plot transition matrices
-  - merges timeseries data across tasks or session [6]_
+  - merge timeseries data across tasks or session [6]_
-  - generates the custom parcellation dictionary structure from the parcellation's metadata file
+  - generate the custom parcellation dictionary structure from the parcellation's metadata file
-  - fetches preset custom parcellation approaches
+  - fetche preset custom parcellation approaches

 Refer to the demos to the `demos <https://github.com/donishadsmith/neurocaps/tree/main/demos>`_ or `tutorials <https://neurocaps.readthedocs.io/en/latest/examples/examples.html>`_ for an